Prepare For The GRE By Self-Study

 Anybody's GRE preparation is incomplete without consulting Barron's New GRE which is priced at $17.09.
 The book contains a vocabulary word list that is the most popular word building tool used by students.
 Students swear by the fact that at least 1/3rd of the total words that form a part of vocabulary or are asked indirectly in other questions in GRE come from this list.
 The difficulty level of questions in this book is harder than in other preparatory book.
 It is also seen as the best book to prepare for the Quantitative Analysis section.

-You can supplement your preparation by joining prep courses.
+You can supplement your preparation by joining courses.
 Classroom study is an invaluable resource and you can clear any additional doubts that might arise by consulting your course instructors.
-Your study for GRE plans will only take a turn for the better.
+Your study plans will only take a turn for the better.

 Terms and Conditions